IN THIS SECTION Comment Tribute to Aaron C. Vaughn Books Links - More Detailed

 This is off the book’s Amazon information section by Billy Vaughn listed in Books below

-a Chinook labeled Extortion 17, started digging into what really might have happened to his son at the time
+Chinook labeled Extortion 17, started digging into what really might have happened to his son at the time of his

-of his death in Afghanistan in 2011.
-What he learned cast doubt as to whether there was normal protocol-
+death in Afghanistan in 2011.
+What he learned cast doubt as to whether there was normal protocol-based backup

-based backup and support for the mission and American soldiers involved, and also whether soft-peddling
+and support for the mission and American soldiers involved, and also whether soft-peddling accommodation of

-accommodation of Afghans in general occurred at the expense of American lives and the overall progress
+Afghans in general occurred at the expense of American lives and the overall progress of the war.

-which caused him concern about American loyalties and thus the safety for his son and others. *see more
+caused him concern about American loyalties and thus the safety for his son and others. *see more on some of

-form of back-stabbing.
-The way the father approaches the subject, we get the sense that the overall
+back-stabbing.
+The way the father approaches the subject, we get the sense that the overall approach by the

 It is a horrible tragedy that not only American lives were lost, but also that so many of them were the more